-For starters, data warehouse automation tools make it extremely simple to maintain and update data pipelines for the users.
+For starters, data warehouse automation tools make it extremely simple to maintain and update data pipelines for users.
 All the user has to do is drag and drop a source connector and leverage built-in data mapping and data quality features to process and load the data.
 Further orchestration and scheduling of these pipelines can also be automated within the platform.

-As far as scalability goes, these tools are capable of seamlessly moving the architecture to the cloud which allows scaling up and down to meet additional demands and save costs.
+As far as scalability goes, these tools are capable of seamlessly moving the architecture to the cloud, which allows scaling up and down to meet additional demands and save costs.

 How Astera Facilitates Businesses with their Data Warehouse Strategy